nikoladev/youtube-blinders/README.md

 All 4 of the options mentioned in the intro can be turned on or off.
 Here's how:

 - Go to `about:addons` in your URL bar
-- Find Youtube Blinders in your extensions and click on `Preferences`
+- Find Youtube Blinders in your extensions and click on it
-- At the bottom of that page you'll find the options as a list of checkboxes
+- In the `Preferences` tab you'll find the options as a list of checkboxes

 The settings should look something like this: